Model Quantization Guide: Foundations to Production Serving

 • GPTQ, AWQ, SmoothQuant, QuaRot are algorithms.
 They decide how to map a trained model into a lower-precision format.

-• GGUF is a file format, not a quantization algorithm.
-It stores tensors plus metadata for GGML and llama.cpp-style runtimes.
-A GGUF file can contain unquantized tensor types such as F16, BF16, or F32, or quantized tensor encodings and presets such as Q4_K_M, Q5_K_M, Q8_0, IQ*, TQ*, or MXFP4.
-Do not read GGUF as a CUDA-style FP8 W8A8 serving recipe.
+• GGUF is a file format that stores tensors and metadata for GGML and llama.cpp-style runtimes.
+A GGUF file can contain unquantized tensor types such as F16, BF16, or F32, as well as quantized encodings.
+Presets include Q4_K_M, Q5_K_M, Q8_0, IQ*, TQ*, and MXFP4.
+The tensor encoding determines the quantization choice.
+GGUF alone does not describe a CUDA-style FP8 W8A8 serving recipe.

 • KV cache is the attention cache used during generation.
 It stores prior keys and values so the model doesn’t recompute the whole conversation at every token.